mathis2001/403Bytepass/README.md

 ![image](https://user-images.githubusercontent.com/40497633/160359133-d68b3068-c478-4c60-a117-98afdfa3ee2e.png)

 Wanted improvement:
-- grep Location header when redirecting
+- grep Location header when redirecting (You can use curl -k -s -I -L "option" "target" to follow redirection)
 - add args parser to make it more user friendly !